wsdookadr/sitemap-range-fetch/README.md

     sitemap_fetch.py --site "https://cnn.com" --format json --daysago 6

-More custom filtering can be done by using the **SitemapRange** class can be used
+More custom filtering can be done by using the class **SitemapRange**

 Details
 =======

 This module is provided as is under [MIT License](https://opensource.org/licenses/MIT).

 For extensions, customizations or business inquiries you can [get in touch here](mailto:business@garage-coding.com).